gkondas/gkondas.github.io/_pages/about.md

 About Me
 ===

 Hello!
-I’m a PhD student at [Columbia DBMI](https://www.dbmi.columbia.edu/), currently rotating with Professor [Matthew McDermott](https://www.dbmi.columbia.edu/profile/matthew-mcdermott/).
+I’m a first year PhD student at [Columbia DBMI](https://www.dbmi.columbia.edu/), currently rotating with Professor [Matthew McDermott](https://www.dbmi.columbia.edu/profile/matthew-mcdermott/).
 My research interests lie at the intersection of machine learning, artificial intelligence, and health.
 Here is my [CV](https://gkondas.github.io/files/gregCV.pdf).

 Before Columbia, I earned a B.S. in Computer Science with a minor in Physics from the University of Michigan.
 At the Michigan AI Lab with Professor [Jenna Wiens](https://web.eecs.umich.edu/~wiensj/), I worked on machine learning for healthcare, first as an undergraduate researcher, then for a year as a pre-doctoral researcher.